-Thanks to the multi-functionality of Cortado Corporate Server, Primagas Energie GmbH & Co.
+Thanks to the multi-functionality of Cortado Server, Primagas Energie GmbH & Co.
 KG can now run an intricately programmed Acrobat Reader application in a secure sandbox environment.

 For most, Acrobat Reader is just a simple program for viewing PDFs.
 Then there are companies like Primagas Energie GmbH & Co.
 KG in Krefeld, Germany.
 For them, the Adobe product represents an extremely important application because of the business-critical information their workforce generates from it.
 As such, the Reader should have added protection.
 This is not simple on an iPad because you would need a mobile device management system that can enclose such standard apps inside a secure container.
-Cortado Corporate Server implements this approach at the iOS operating system level, without requiring specially wrapped, individually customized apps.
+Cortado Server implements this approach at the iOS operating system level, without requiring specially wrapped, individually customized apps.

-Since Cortado Corporate Server provides exactly the unique combination Primagas needs, they dropped their old MDM solution and now manage mobile devices solely with Cortado software.
+Since Cortado Server provides exactly the unique combination Primagas needs, they dropped their old MDM solution and now manage mobile devices solely with Cortado software.

-We bought such a multifaceted tool in Cortado Corporate Server, one that gives us device management, mobile access to data, and native enclosure of standard apps in one system.
+We bought such a multifaceted tool in Cortado Server, one that gives us device management, mobile access to data, and native enclosure of standard apps in one system.
 There are also helpful features like converting photos to PDF, which saves us many steps.